Register as a New Patient

 All new patients are encouraged to visit our surgery "POD" this will take measurements of your weight and blood pressure.
 If you have any on-going medical problems, or are on regular medication, you should book an appointment with one of the doctors.
-All appointments are currently telephone or f2f unless the problem is respiratory related then the patient will be offered a telephone appointment initally - the doctor can arrange a face to face review if they feel necessary.
+All appointments are currently telephone or f2f unless the problem is respiratory related then the patient will be offered a telephone appointment initally - the doctor can arrange a face to face review afterwards if they feel necessary.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 WHEN FILLING OUT OUR REGISTRATION FORM MAKE SURE YOUR PREVIOUS PRACTICE AND ADDRESS IN THE UK IS FILLED IN - IF YOU ARE NOT FROM THE UK AND DONT HAVE THIS INFORMATION PLEASE ADD THE DATE YOU ENTERED THE COUNTRY OR WE WILL NOT BE ABLE TO PROCESS YOUR APPLICATION FORM